OHDSI/StudyProtocolSandbox/BookOfOhdsiPrediction/readme.md

 Instructions To Run Package
 ===================

-- Share the package by adding it to the OHDSI/StudyProtocolSandbox github repo and get people to install by running but replace 'PlpDoc' with your study name if not using atlas:
+- Share the package by adding it to the OHDSI/StudyProtocolSandbox github repo and get people to install by running but replace 'BookOfOhdsiPrediction' with your study name if not using atlas:
 ```r
   # get the latest PatientLevelPrediction
   install.packages("devtools")